willys0/UNICORN-2020/docs/QuickStart.md

 `STOPPED`
 Shown by hrp_teleop node and indicates that the automower is not started.
 If you are sure that it has started correctly try to restart the teleop node instead.

+`PAUSED`
+Shown by hrp_teleop and is actually not an error, it means that everything is good to go!

 `SERIAL PORT DOESN'T EXIST`
-Shown by am_driver_safe_node started by main_*.launch and indicates that the jetson tx1 cannot find the automower.
+Shown by am_driver_safe_node started by main_*.launch and indicates that the jetson tx2 cannot find the automower.
 Make sure that the usb cable is plugged in (hehe) and that ACM is listed under devices.

-### Run simulation